 3. IEEE organisational units (Section/Chapters/etc) engaged in conference sponsorship are prohibited to enter into any type of sponsorship arrangement with a “for profit” organisation.

 - Co-sponsorship: Section or Chapter will optionally support with fund.
 The IEEE name may optionally be used in the conference title.
-Section or Chapter will receive minimum 30% of the surplus or be liable for any deficit resulting from a conference; and will be responsible for assuring the timely resolution of any legal issues
+Section or Chapter will be responsible for assuring the timely resolution of any legal issues

 - Technical co-sponsorship: Section or Chapter will support with technical expertise, i.e. to improve & to assure the quality of the conference.
-Section or Chapter will assist in obtaining the IEEE approval as technical co-sponsor and submit the conference proceedings to IEEE Conference Publication approval.
-However, there is no guarantee that the papers accepted for presentation at the conference will be eligible for inclusion in the IEEE Conference Publications Program (CPP).
+Section or Chapter will assist in obtaining the IEEE approval as technical co-sponsor.

 - All papers must be peer-reviewed.
 Each paper should be reviewed by at least 3 reviewers.

 - Reviewers are from experts from various institutions and countries.

 - All processes are accountable.
 Procedures to avoid plagiarisms must be included.

 - The organiser shall present a report after the event, including financial report.